broadinstitute/martha/README.md

  signedUrl:      string [absent for dos when caller is not linked in Bond]
 ```

+# Handlers
+## Get Signed Url
+Requires a bearer token in the `authorization` header.

+Expects JSON with the keys `bucket`, `object`, and optionally `dataObjectUri`.
+Returns JSON with the key `url`.

+If present, `dataObjectUri` is used to determine a provider for Bond.
+Otherwise, a standard pet service account from Sam
+is used.

+## Resolve Data Object URI
+Takes JSON with the key `uri`, and responds with an object with the key `url`, containing a link to the JSON descriptor.

 # Development
 ## Setup
 * Install Node 8, the current LTS